 We have two infant classes, Sycamore Class for Reception and year One children (4-6 year olds) and Oak Tree Class for children in year Two (6-7 year olds).

 In Sycamore Class children learn in a relaxed way without the pressures to be found in many mainstream settings.
-The class is normally around 16 children and has a teacher and a teaching assistant.
+The class has one key teacher for each year group, and teacher, and two teaching assistants.
 The class follows a largely child-led curriculum which supports children in following their own interests but also gives them opportunities for group work allowing them to build their writing, numeracy and problem-solving skills.
 Children enjoy a rich cross curricula approach to learning and whilst we use the national curriculum as a framework for our objectives we are not constrained by it and teach creatively developing children’s love of learning.

-The Sycamore class is housed in two rooms in the Infant House.
-There are areas for role play, reading and group activities as well as space to explore craft, clay, art, block play, and small world.
+The Sycamore class is housed in three rooms in the Infant House.
+There is a Home room where children take part in circle times, group activities and focus work as well as a quiet space for reading.
+They have a whole room dedicated to block play and small world play and another workshop room with areas for role play, craft, clay, art, and making things.
 Their large indoor space leads out into the large infant garden adjacent to the house where they can find a working water pump and water play area, a huge sandpit, well resource woodwork area, gardening beds, climbing frame, mud kitchen, make believe pagoda and a large wooded area for climbing trees and imaginative play.
 Upstairs they can use the infant library where children can sit and read or listen to stories.

 Oak Tree Class